 Monitor the available AC voltage and amperage (load applied) periodically, in order to detect abnormal operating conditions early.
-To check the voltage and amperage, consult shore power monitor on the Power Control Panel.
-See the monitor manufacturer's user manual for more information.
-The monitor will indicate the current voltage of the power source and the load currently being applied to that source.
-The batteries must be switched ON to use the power monitors.
+To check the voltage and amperage, consult the volt and amp meters (the screens labeled VOLTS and AMPS) on the AC Distribution Panel.
+The volt meter will indicate the current voltage of the power source and the amp meter will indicate the load currently being applied to that source.
+The volt and amp meters will only work when connected to 240V-50A shore power or while using the generator.
+They will not work when using 120V-30A shore power or the optional inverter.